Aliases for KIF14 Gene

 GeneCards Summary for KIF14 Gene

 KIF14 (Kinesin Family Member 14) is a Protein Coding gene.
-GO annotations related to this gene include microtubule binding and microtubule motor activity.
-An important paralog of this gene is KIF1C.
+Diseases associated with KIF14 include Meckel Syndrome 12 and Microcephaly 20, Primary, Autosomal Recessive.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
+An important paralog of this gene is KIF1A.

 Microtubule motor protein that binds to microtubules with high affinity through each tubulin heterodimer and has an ATPase activity (By similarity).
 Plays a role in many processes like cell division, cytokinesis and also in cell proliferation and apoptosis (PubMed:24784001, PubMed:16648480).
 During cytokinesis, targets to central spindle and midbody through its interaction with PRC1 and CIT respectively (PubMed:16431929).
 Regulates cell growth through regulation of cell cycle progression and cytokinesis (PubMed:24854087).
 During cell cycle progression acts through SCF-dependent proteasomal ubiquitin-dependent protein catabolic process which controls CDKN1B degradation, resulting in positive regulation of cyclins, including CCNE1, CCND1 and CCNB1 (PubMed:24854087).
 During late neurogenesis, regulates the cerebellar, cerebral cortex and olfactory bulb development through regulation of apoptosis, cell proliferation and cell division (By similarity).
 Also is required for chromosome congression and alignment during mitotic cell cycle process (PubMed:15843429).
 Regulates cell spreading, focal adhesion dynamics, and cell migration through its interaction with RADIL resulting in regulation of RAP1A-mediated inside-out integrin activation by tethering RADIL on microtubules (PubMed:23209302).